lenvolk/images-using-azure-image-builder/.docs/memory.md

 ## Status
 - ✅ DEPLOYMENT SUCCESSFUL!
 All infrastructure and code deployed to canadacentral
+- ✅ NEW FEATURE ADDED: Email notification system for health alerts
 - ✅ Resource Group: AzureCustomHealthStatus created in Canada Central
 - ✅ All Azure resources deployed successfully:
   - Function App: azure-health-monitor